 Here’s how you know we’ve reached peak health food: Trader Joe’s has a two-bag-per-customer limit on frozen cauliflower.
 That’s right.
 People are so scared to eat a carbohydrate that they have resorted to fighting in grocery store aisles over who is going to take home the last bag of sadness.

 Clearly, the health trend has also taken hold in restaurants.
-And we're all for it.
+And we’re all for it.
 Eating responsibly is important.
-Sugar is bad.
-Gluten is the enemy.
-Cayenne pepper will make you skinny and turmeric will make you live forever.
-We're down with all the fads.
-But we're drawing the line at f*cking cauliflower rice.
+But we’re drawing the line at f*cking cauliflower rice.
 Can we really carry on like this?

 Luckily, there are a few restaurant examples of the health food trend done right, without having to resort to serving people bags of sadness.
 But we’re betting you didn’t expect us to tell you that Hearth is one of them.